c-pompa/d3-group-project/README.md

 * Christian Pompa

 ### Objective:
-We will review earthquakes from all of 2019 that has a magnitude of 4.5+.
-We will use the Latitude and Longtitude of the earthquake to get historic weather data from 3 days before the earthquake up until the earthquake date.
-Afterwards, we will analyze weather data and look for variances and patterns relating to specific eathquake measurements.
+We will review earthquakes from the past month as well as signifiant earthquakes in the past decade with a magnitude of 4.5+.
+We will use the latitude and longtitude of the earthquake to get the corresponding temperature on the day of the earthquake as well as 3 days before the earthquake.
+Afterwards, we will analyze if a correlation exists between the change in temperature to the occurrence of an earthquake.

 ### Libraries and other tools used: